brianglass/anastasis/files/monday_matins2.md

 You appeared as burning coals, wise Athletes, reducing to ashes the fuel of godlessness, and leading those in darkness to the light.

-Imitating ChristÂ’s death, O Martyrs, you were acquainted with pains of many kinds; therefore you inherited life divine.
+Imitating Christ’s death, O Martyrs, you were acquainted with pains of many kinds; therefore you inherited life divine.

 ****